babylonlabs-io/finality-provider/docs/finality-provider-operation.md

-Finality providers that received delegations on the first phase of the launch are required to transition their finality providers to the second phase using the same EOTS key that they used and registered with during phase-1.
+Finality providers that received delegations on the first phase of the launch are required to transition their finality providers to the second phase using the same EOTS key that they used and registered with during Phase-1.
-The usage of a different key corresponds to setting up an entirely different finality provider which will not inherit the phase-1 delegations.
+The usage of a different key corresponds to setting up an entirely different finality provider which will not inherit the Phase-1 delegations.
-Not transitioning your phase-1 finality provider keys, will lead to your phase-1 stake delegations not being able to transition to the second phase.
+Not transitioning your Phase-1 finality provider prevents your Phase-1 delegations from transitioning to the second phase.

 How to follow this guide:
 - If you already have delegations and have set up a key during Phase-1,